GoogleChrome/developer.chrome.com/site/en/blog/webauthn-conditional-ui/index.md

 ## What is a passkey?

-[Passkeys](https://developers.google.com/identity/passkeys) are more secure than passwords because they enable users to sign in to apps and websites with a biometric sensor (such as a fingerprint or facial recognition), PIN, or pattern, freeing them from having to remember and manage passwords.Because they are [WebAuthn](https://www.w3.org/TR/webauthn-2/) credentials, they include the following security features:
+A [passkey](https://developers.google.com/identity/passkeys) is a digital credential, tied to a user account and a website or application.
+Passkeys are more secure than passwords because they enable users to sign in to apps and websites with a biometric sensor (such as a fingerprint or facial recognition), PIN, or pattern, freeing them from having to remember and manage passwords.
+Because they are [WebAuthn](https://www.w3.org/TR/webauthn-2/) credentials, they include the following security features:

-* Public-key cryptography so sites don't have to store passwords/secrets.
+* Passkeys use public-key cryptography so sites don't have to store passwords or secrets.
-* Users can't be phished because only the domain a passkey is created can use it to authenticate.
+* Users can't be phished because a passkey can only be used with the website or app that created it.

-Websites have been able to create and use WebAuthn credentials on devices and security keys via a modal UI in the browser.
-However, this required websites to redesign their sign in flow to allow users to select the WebAuthn flow via a separate button.
+Websites can create and use WebAuthn credentials on devices and security keys via a modal UI in the browser.
+To do so, websites have to redesign their sign-in flow to let users select the WebAuthn flow using a separate button.
 By allowing passkeys to enable autofill, websites can now provide the same experience for both password and passkey users.